Written and Directed : Abhishek Majumdar Cast : Kumud Mishra, Sandeep Shikhar, Gopal Datt and Shubhrajyoti Barat

 The play KAUMUDI blends the splendour and the travails of theatre (the Rangmanch) with India's glorious epic story - the Mahabharata.
 Like the epic, the play, written and directed by Abhishek Majumdar, is multilayered yet seamless.
 The production with its parallel and complementary themes comes together as a unique whole.

 At its core, the play tells the story of an aged artist, Satyasheel (Kumud Mishra), who has earned much fame and popularity in his depiction of the character Eklavya from the Mahabharata.
 But the slow and steady decline of his eyesight is forcing him to give up his art.
 He is tragically becoming blind.
 In his last three-day show prior to his inescapable retirement, he is forced to collaborate with the young and upcoming actor Paritosh (Sandeep Shikhar), who is famous for playing the role of Abhimanyu in other theatres.
-Paritosh has arrived at the old theatre in Allahabad at which Satyasheel has been the star actor and to replace him as Eklavya after Satyasheel's last show.
+Paritosh has arrived in the old theatre in Allahabad at which Satyasheel has been the star actor and to replace him as Eklavya after Satyasheel's last show.
 Till then Paritosh will continue to play Abhimanyu.

 As they prepare for their respective roles, there is much hostility between the two actors, but it slowly becomes evident that they aren't strangers to each other.
 It is revealed, that Satyasheel and Paritosh are in fact father and son, estranged in their past due to an unfortunate incident.
 Years ago, a playful evening at the sea took a turn for the worse and the father had been compelled to choose between his drowning son and wife.
 This marked event entrenched in Satyasheel's consciousness and tortured by Paritosh's presence becomes a source of dramatic conflict juxtaposed with the unravelling of Eklavya's character and its philosophical underpinnings.